Maroons: Louisiana

-Until the mid-1760s, maroon colonies lined the shores of Lake Borgne, just downriver of New Orleans, Louisiana.
-These escaped slaves controlled many of the canals and back-country passages from Lake Pontchartrain to the Gulf, including the Rigolets.
+Until the mid-1760s, Maroon colonies lined the shores of Lake Borgne, just downriver of New Orleans, Louisiana.
+These escaped, enslaved people controlled many of the canals and back-country passages from Lake Pontchartrain to the Gulf, including the Rigolets.
 The San Malo community was a long-thriving autonomous community.
 These colonies were eventually eradicated by militia from Spanish-controlled New Orleans led by Francisco Bouligny.
 Free people of color aided in their capture.

 People who escaped enslavement in ante-bellum America continued to find refuge and freedom in rural Louisiana, including in areas around New Orleans.